Superstar Racing Experience: Tracks

-Races are primarily held on half-mile dirt and asphalt short tracks.
+Races were primarily held on half-mile dirt and asphalt short tracks.
 The six tracks from the series' first season was Stafford Motor Speedway, Knoxville Raceway, Eldora Speedway, Lucas Oil Raceway, Slinger Speedway, and Nashville Fairgrounds Speedway.
 The 2022 schedule featured Five Flags Speedway, South Boston Speedway, Stafford Motor Speedway, Nashville Fairgrounds Speedway, I-55 Raceway and Sharon Speedway.
-The 2023 schedule will feature Stafford and Eldora, but will also feature new tracks Thunder Road SpeedBowl, Motor Mile Speedway, Berlin Raceway and Lucas Oil Speedway.
+The 2023 schedule featured Stafford and Eldora, but also featured new tracks Motor Mile Speedway, Berlin Raceway and Lucas Oil Speedway.
+Thunder Road SpeedBowl was originally part of the 2023 schedule but due to flooding in the area the track was given a 2024 date, and was joined by Berlin, Stafford, Slinger and new track Cedar Lake Speedway.

 Race format

-Races last 90 minutes without pit stops, though there is also a "halftime" for adjustments to be made to the car.
+Races lasted 90 minutes without pit stops, though there was also a "halftime" for adjustments to be made to the car.

-Two 12-minute heat races take place before the feature; the final lap begins when time runs out and the leader crosses the start/finish line.
-A random draw sets the starting lineup for the first heat, while the second is determined by an inversion of the first race's finishing results.
+Two 12-minute heat races took place before the feature; the final lap began when time ran out and the leader crossed the start/finish line.
+A random draw set the starting lineup for the first heat, while the second was determined by an inversion of the first race's finishing results.
 The duration of the heats was originally set to 15 minutes before being changed following the inaugural race.

-The feature race is 100 laps long at all paved ovals but Slinger, where the distance is 150 laps, while the dirt tracks have 50-lap features.
-The starting order is based on average finishing position between the two heats.
+The feature race was 100 laps long at all paved ovals but Slinger, where the distance was 150 laps, while the dirt tracks had 50-lap features.
+The starting order was based on average finishing position between the two heats.
 There are also unlimited attempts at a green–white–checker finish.